ibm-build-lab/terraform-ibm-cloud-pak/roks/testing/README.md

 2979230          2341     public    fcr01a.dal10   true
 ```

-If you have multiple VLAN numbers, get the unamed ones.
+If you have multiple VLAN numbers, get those without name.
 Identify the private and public by the **Type** column and provide just the numbers in the **ID** column.
 Like so in the `terraform.tfvars` file:

 ```yaml
 private_vlan_number = "2979232"